SamirTagiyev/SamirTaghiyev/README.md

-- 👋 Hi, I’m @SamirTagiyev
+- 👋 Hi, I’m @SamirTaghiyev
-- 👀 I’m interested in DEVOPS
+- 👀 I’m interested in Front-End
-- 🌱 I’m currently learning phyton
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...